Clifford Brown Jazz Improvisation Lesson

 If you are new here be sure to subscribe to the free jazz lessons email list.
 You’ll receive all the latest lessons and articles as soon as they’re released.

-You can sign up right below this article or on the top left of the site.
+You can sign up on the right sidebar of this site.
+See you on the inside!

 I love this lick, and especially learning how to do the enclosure patterns!
 I’ve heard about this before, yet your explanation gave me a very clear understanding.
 I’m inspired to go listen to more of his recordings and learn more about him.
 Also, what is the first chord called that you used before the Dm7? (where you played F A C# E) Thanks!